Napoleonville, Louisiana

-Napoleonville, is a village and the parish seat of Assumption Parish, in the U.S. state of Louisiana.
+Napoleonville is a village and the parish seat of Assumption Parish in the U.S. state of Louisiana.
 The population was 660 at the 2010 census.
 It is part of the Pierre Part Micropolitan Statistical Area.
 The village is best known as the location where the film Because of Winn-Dixie, based on Kate DiCamillo's Newbery Prize-winning novel, was shot.
 The book was set in (fictional) Naomi, Florida.

 History

-As early as 1807 the community that later became Napoleonville was known as "Canal".
-This canal extended west from Napoleonville to Lake Verret.
-The village that later developed was named by a former French soldier who served under Napoleon Bonaparte.
-The French veteran, Pierre Charlet, is buried in the cemetery of Our Lady of the Assumption Catholic Church in the nearby community of Plattenville in Assumption Parish.
+As early as 1807, the community that later became Napoleonville was known as Canal, a name derived from a man-made waterway that extended west from the settlement to Lake Verret.
+This canal served as an important transportation link for goods and people in the early 19th century.

+The village was later named Napoleonville by a former French soldier, Pierre Charlet, who had served under Napoleon Bonaparte.
+Charlet immigrated to Louisiana after the Napoleonic Wars and settled in Assumption Parish; he is buried in the cemetery of Our Lady of the Assumption Catholic Church in nearby Plattenville.

-The first permanent settlements in this region were made by the French and Spanish (including Isleños) about the middle of the 18th century along Bayou Lafourche, between the present towns of Donaldsonville and Napoleonville.
-From 1755 to 1785, the population was increased by the immigration of the exiled Acadians who settled in the area, clearing the land and building comfortable homes.
-The town was officially incorporated on March 11, 1878.
+The first permanent European settlements in this region were established by French and Spanish colonists (including Isleños) during the mid-18th century along Bayou Lafourche, between the present towns of Donaldsonville and Napoleonville.
+From 1755 to 1785, the population grew significantly due to the arrival of Acadians, exiled during the Great Upheaval, who cleared land and built homes along the bayou.